 Douglasville has many roads and paths that are ideal for bicycles.
 Georgia law also recognizes bicycles as vehicles, which means that cyclists have the same rights and responsibilities as drivers of cars, trucks, and motorcycles.
 Unfortunately, not all motor vehicle drivers respect those rights.
-All it takes is one distracted driver to cause a bicycle crash.
+All it takes is one distracted driver to cause a bicycle crash, and even minor collisions can result in catastrophic injuries due to the vulnerability of cyclists.

 When a negligent motorist collides with a bicyclist, the rider of the smaller, lighter bicycle is almost always the one who must deal with injuries and property damage.
 The seriousness of these accidents cannot be overstated.
-Cyclists can be severely or fatally hurt if a car strikes them or backs into them, or if a driver or passenger of a car opens a door into their path (also known as “dooring).
+Cyclists can be severely or fatally hurt if a car strikes them or backs into them, or if a driver or passenger of a car opens a door into their path (also known as “dooring”).
+After a bicycle accident, it is crucial to call 911 immediately to ensure that emergency care and law enforcement arrive at the scene, as prompt medical attention can be vital for recovery.

-If you or someone you love was hurt in a bike accident in Douglasville GA, an experienced personal injury attorney at Sherrod & Bernard, P.C., can help.
+If you or someone you love was hurt in a bike accident in Douglasville GA, the law office of Sherrod & Bernard, P.C. is a specialized legal entity experienced in representing injury victims in bicycle accident cases.
 We have the experience, dedicated support staff, and resources necessary to pursue the compensation you deserve.
 Our consultations are always free and confidential.
 So, contact us to talk about your case today.

 What are Common Bicycle Accident Injuries?